 If you’ve completed your MBA in finance after years of experience, you may be in a position to walk into a senior position straight away.
 Further, if you are viewed as a success by your employers, they may pay for you to complete the MBA part-time so that you can enter into a senior position straight away.
 Just remember, because a company invests in your future, it doesn’t mean you have to stay with them for life.

 While there is cash flowing through and between businesses, there will always be a need for financial experts.
 This means that any job within the financial sector is futureproofed.
 Even if your industry faces a collapse, there will always be opportunities for recovery.
-Whether you want to analyze budgets, become the CFO, or liaise with businesses as an auditor there are thousands of positions waiting for MBA in finance graduates.
+Whether you want to analyze budgets, become the fractional CFO, or liaise with businesses as an auditor there are thousands of positions waiting for MBA in finance graduates.
 If you change your mind down the line, you’re winning.